onlinermm/Instagram-AI-Agent/README.md

 - [Google Generative AI](https://ai.google/tools/) for providing the AI models.
 - [Puppeteer](https://github.com/puppeteer/puppeteer) for browser automation.
 - [puppeteer-extra](https://github.com/berstend/puppeteer-extra) for additional plugins and enhancements.

+## Content Filtering v4.1 🖼️📝

+The bot now includes **enhanced caption extraction** and **Gemini Vision API integration** for advanced content filtering that analyzes both text and visual content to ensure interactions only with real estate-relevant posts.

+### New Features in v4.1:
+- **📝 Enhanced Caption Extraction**: Intelligent extraction of full post descriptions with hashtags instead of header content
+- **🎯 Header Detection**: Advanced filtering to avoid usernames and follow buttons in multiple languages
+- **🖼️ Image Analysis**: Real-time visual content analysis using Gemini Vision API
+- **🎯 Combined Scoring**: Intelligent system combining text (60%) and image (40%) analysis
+- **📸 Smart Image Capture**: Automatic image extraction from Instagram posts and reels
+- **🔄 Fallback System**: Graceful fallback to text-only analysis if image analysis fails
+- **⚡ Performance Optimized**: Parallel processing of text and image analysis
+- **🔍 Smart Selectors**: Advanced selectors that avoid header content and navigation elements

+### Caption Extraction Improvements (v4.1):
+- **Before**: `"michaelwright_re • Стежити"` → Score: 5, Category: not_relevant
+- **After**: `"Congratulations to my clients on their accepted offer! 🏠🎉✨ I'm honored to be apart of it! #realestate #sold #congratulations #dreamhome"` → Score: 95, Category: residential